WillCallTickets/WillCall/test.md

 Update your DNS entries at your Provider
 Use the public IP address from your instance

+** keep in mind that it may take time for you to see your DNS changes propaget to the internet You can use nslookup to see if your DNS is using the new values

+nslookup [domainname]
+# following is the response we are looking for
+Server:		192.168.1.1
+Address:	192.168.1.1#53

+Non-authoritative answer:
+Name:	[my domain name]
+Address: xx.xx.xx.xx
+# does this address match your new ip?
 ```

 ### Connect via new IP and complete CertBot
-Your instance's ip will chang after being associated with a new Elastic IP
+Your instance's ip will change after being associated with a new Elastic IP
-From your instance listing select your instance and get your new info by hitting the connect button
+From your instance listing (EC2 Dashboard) select your instance and click the connect button
-SSH into your instance with the new IP
+SSH into your instance with the new connection information (should be using new IP)
 ```
 ssh -i myWalkthroughPair.pem ubuntu@ec2-x-x-x-x.compute-1.amazonaws.com

 # confirm new host
 yes

+# note that the IP at your prompt will reflect your instance's private IP address

-# ensure you are in your project's dir
+# navigate to your project dir
 cd [project]
 sudo certbot certonly